 Tourism, both domestic and international, plays an important role in the economy, with an average of 25-30 million international visitors per year.

-The financial sector in Malaysia is considerably large, and mostly concentrated at Kuala Lumpur, and also at the Labuan International Business and Financial Centre, located in the Federal Territory of Labuan.
+The financial sector in Malaysia is considerably large, and mostly concentrated in Kuala Lumpur, and also in the Labuan International Business and Financial Centre, located in the Federal Territory of Labuan.

 Tax treaties Map